 env0 includes native support for Ansible, enabling you to use your existing playbooks alongside its infrastructure lifecycle management capabilities.
 With Ansible templates, you can consistently deploy environments while leveraging env0's features like controlled access, cost estimation, and automated deployment flows.
 Learn more here.

 Protecting sensitive data while still enabling Configuration as Code best practices is a challenge for DevOps teams of any size.
 It is one of the earliest challenges faced by organizations when they automate their configuration management practices, and it continues to challenge mature teams.
-A robust approach must be flexible enough to preserve velocity without compromising on security.
+The right approach is flexible enough to preserve velocity without compromising on security.

-Ansible Vault is a simple utility that offers robust secrets protection in a variety of scenarios.
+Ansible Vault is a focused utility that provides strong secrets protection across a variety of scenarios.
 It is an important component of any Ansible environment’s security posture.

 Q. What is Ansible Vault?